reflex-dev/reflex-web/docs/wrapping-react/more-wrapping-examples.md

 We import the `AgCharts` component from the `ag-charts-react` library on line 5.
 In Reflex this is wrapped by `library = "ag-charts-react"` and `tag = "AgCharts"`.

-Line `7` defines a functional React component.
-This is similar in the Reflex code to using the `chart` component.
+Line `7` defines a functional React component, which on line `26` returns `AgCharts` which is similar in the Reflex code to using the `chart` component.

 Line `9` uses the `useState` hook to create a state variable `chartOptions` and its setter function `setChartOptions` (equivalent to the event handler `set_chart_options` in reflex).
 The initial state variable is of type dict and has two key value pairs `data` and `series`.